vsolina/mipyshell/README.md

 MicroPython Shell
 =================

-MicroControllers are great
-ESP32 controllers are even better
-MicroPython on ESP32 is empowering
-Adding shell on top basically transforms your ESP32 into a computer on the network

 This is a simple shell implementation that enables you to use your ESP almost as a normal *nix computer
 If you have an ESP32 version with external PSRAM and SD card support, you can do some serious sh...stuff
 Should work with other MicroPython-supported controllers like pyboard, but did not test so far